amitlevy/evolutionaryGPT/README.md

 ```
 python3 main.py
 ```

+## Changing the task:
+I believe the code is relatively well organized and commented.
+To change the task you need to modify evaluate.py and system_prompt.txt.
+To change the hyperparameters look inside config.yaml.

 ## 🛡 Disclaimer
 This project, EvolGPT, is an experimental application and is provided "as-is" without any warranty, express or implied.
 By using this software, you agree to assume all risks associated with its use, including but not limited to data loss, system failure, or any other issues that may arise.